BrandonHeuser/brandonheuser.github.io/index.md

 ## About me

 When I'm not getting my fingers dirty on the keyboard, I enjoy spending my time traveling with friends or to see family.
-Snowboarding, snorkling around the world and fast cars are amoung my adrenaline rushes but quiet time in the wilderness watching the buffalo graze is equally important to me.
+Snowboarding, snorkling around the world and fast cars are among my adrenaline rushes but quiet time in the wilderness watching the buffalo graze is equally important to me.

 Also, sometimes I like to lift thousands of pounds for fun.